 Given how intimately language is part of who we consider ourselves to be, and the degree of perceived control it allows us, it would be understandable if some people used it unconsciously as a hook on which to hang their worries about an uncertain future.
 So they lambast anyone they believe is damaging the language, blaming them for the onrushing end of everything they hold dear.
 It is a kind of naïve linguistic eschatology.

 As I commented (or over-generalised) on John E. McIntyre’s blog last year, lack of control freaks them out, so they scapegoat non-standard English because it presents an easy and ubiquitous target for griping, and offers them an opportunity to claim some kind – any kind – of authority.
 I sympathise with the anxiety, if not the quest for authority.
-But fears and facts are there to be faced and understood, not warped into a blunt rhetorical bludgeon to lend imaginary weight to an empty huff about pet peeves destroying a language.
+But fears and facts are there to be faced and understood, not warped into a bad rhetorical bludgeon lending imaginary weight to an empty huff about pet peeves destroying English.

 Languages are not crystalline artefacts in need of fervent protection; they are dynamic, distributed systems: shifting, meandering phenomena beyond the total control of any person, institution, or movement.
 A thousand years from now, if there are people around, whatever they’re speaking is likely to be as different from today’s language as our speech is from Old English.
 There’s nothing to be dreaded about this; it’s as natural as any other kind of evolution.